5 Best Laptops for Large Excel Files of 2026 - Compute Expert

 • No USB-A and HDMI ports

-In terms of performance when running your large Excel files, it shouldn’t lose compared to many laptops out there.
-After all, it has a 12th Gen Intel Core i7 processor which should guarantee its fast performance.
-The RAM capacity is 32GB so there should be plenty of memory space you can use to open multiple applications you need for your work.
+In terms of performance when running your large Excel files, it shouldn’t be worse compared to many laptops out there.
+After all, it has an Intel Core Ultra 7 255U processor, which should guarantee its fast performance.
+The RAM capacity is 32GB, so there should be plenty of memory space to open multiple applications you need for your work.

-This laptop also has a full range of ports with two Thunderbolt 4 ports so you shouldn’t worry when you need to connect it to external devices.
+This laptop also has USB-A, Thunderbolt 4 USB-C, and HDMI ports, so you shouldn’t worry when you need to connect it to external devices.
 The 13 hours of battery capacity should also help you to work on the go when you need to.

 Key Features